 What about Air Purifiers for Indoor Learning?

-Since many of us will be spending a lot more time at home, you may want to invest in a HEPA air purifier as one measure to help keep your indoor air more fresh.
+Since many of us have started spending a lot more time at home, you may want to invest in a HEPA air purifier as one measure to help keep your indoor air more fresh.
 It also helps with filtering out smoke for those dealing with nearby wildfires (like, the entire west coast!).

 Though the research is a bit conflicting on how much they really can prevent you from contracting COVID from another person in your house (and other airborne viruses), HEPA filters must remove 99.97% of small particles (0.3 micrometers) in the air, which means that they can filter out aerosol droplets that can transmit COVID, along with other volatile matters (like pollen).
 In other words: they can’t hurt.